ParthGarg243/Supernova-Saga/Readme.md

     - Provides players with instructions on how to play the game.

 8. *Scoring System:*
-    - Each collected cherry increases the player's score by one point.
+    - Each collected star increases the player's score by one point.
+    - Each successful travel increases the player's score by one point.

 9. *Serialization:*
     - Serializable interface used for storing an array of saved games for future use.